 Severance and Change-in-Control Provisions.
-We have entered into agreements with our executive officers that provide for severance benefits upon qualifying termination of employment, including enhanced severance if the termination occurs in connection with a change in control.
-These agreements are described below under "Agreements with our Named Executive Officers."
+Our executive officers have entered into agreements or are otherwise eligible to participate in broad-based company severance policies that provide for severance benefits upon qualifying termination of employment, including enhanced severance if the termination occurs in connection with a change in control.
+These agreements and policies are described below under "Agreements with our Named Executive Officers."
 We believe the arrangements are reasonable and were an important part of the recruitment and expected long-term retention of our executive management team.